-This shows that providing a digital-only approach in banking fails to take into account the nuances around context and journeys, and risks alienating customers.
+This shows that providing a digital-only approach in banking fails to take into account the nuances around context and customer journeys, and risks alienating them.
 We now tend to use our banks’ digital services for our day-to-day activities, such as simple balance checks and transfers.
-However, for more important processes, we inherently like the security of a traditional face to face contact model.
+However, for more important processes, we inherently like the security of a traditional face-to-face contact model.
 The majority of consumers still seek the comfort of real human interaction when things go wrong, whether that’s on the phone or in a bank branch.

-That’s why retail banks need to be careful not to place all their eggs in a digital basket, but remain focused on the customer journey across all channels, both online and in real life.
-To this end, for example, training frontline agents in a contact centre must be given the same amount of attention as the user experience on their app.
+That’s why retail banks need to be careful not to place all their eggs in one digital basket but remain focused on the customer journey across all channels, both online and in real life.
+To this end, for example, training frontline associates in a contact center must be given the same amount of attention as the user experience on their app.

 Back office automation

 Automation can also be used to transform more complex processes, such as commercial finance operations.
 This is particularly relevant in the financial services industry, where the efficient and cost-effective running of commercial finance divisions is of paramount importance.
-And in heavily-regulated industries, automation also eliminates room for human error.
+And in heavily-regulated industries, automation also leaves no room for human error.